Dundee is a long-term, and research-based project that I started in the year of 2016.

 This project was shot in two countries, Canada and Scotland.
 In Canada, since 2016 I documented Dundee in photographs, capturing its landscapes, residents, and living conditions with an emphasis on historical and cultural connections with Scottish migrations.
 In 2017 and 2018, I followed Dr William Fraser, (third generation of Scottish descendants who lives in Dundee QC) visited Scotland with the purpose of tracing Fraser’s family roots.
 During these trips, we discovered the ruins of the traditional stone dwelling where Fraser’s great-great-grandmother was born and the churchyard where his great-great-grandfather is buried.

-The research component focuses on historical archives and found objects both from culture and nature.
-Juxtaposing my photographs with research materials and found objects is putting together different media from different historical periods.
-I aim to bridge the past with the present and to create montages about this land in order to represent the stories of Scottish immigration.
+The research component of this project focuses on historical archives and found objects both from culture and nature within these two countires.
+Juxtaposing photographs with historical archives and found objects I assemble a range of media from different historical periods and different geographical locations with the aim of bridging the past with the present and creating montages about Dundee in order to represent stories of Scottish immigration.